This post may contain affiliate links. For more information, read my disclosure policy.

 Ingredients in Chocolate Cake Roll

-- Brewed coffee- You can also use water if you don’t have coffee, it’s just to give moisture.
+• Brewed coffee- You can also use water if you don’t have coffee, it’s just to give moisture and enhance the chocolate flavor.

-- Cocoa powder- Use unsweetened cocoa powder not Dutch process.
+• Cocoa powder- Use unsweetened cocoa powder for best results, but you can also substitute Dutch process.

-- Make the cake batter: Pre heat your oven to 350°F. Line a 10×15” pan with foil and spray with baking spray (the kind with flour).
-In a large bowl beat the eggs at a high speed for 3 minutes, until they are dark yellow and frothy.
-Then, beat in sugar, coffee (or water), and the vanilla extract.
-Next, in a separate bowl whisk together the dry ingredients: cocoa, salt, baking powder, and flour.
+2. Mix in sugar, coffee (or water), and the vanilla extract.
+In a separate bowl whisk together the dry ingredients: cocoa, salt, baking powder, and flour.
 Stir into the wet ingredients until you see it start to blend together.

-- Bake the cake: Spread the batter into the pan you prepared.
-The batter will be a very thin layer in the pan (this is normal), so be sure to use a spatula to spread it to all corners of the pan.
+3. Spread the batter into a 10×15-inch jelly roll pan.
 Bake for 10-15 minutes.
 When it’s done, the cake will slightly bounce back if you poke it lightly with your fingertip.
-While the swiss cake roll is still baking, get your sheet of parchment paper ready for rolling.
+While the swiss cake roll is still baking, get your sheet of parchment paper or towel ready for rolling.

-- Roll the cake: As soon as the cake comes out of the oven, turn it over on the parchment paper and remove the foil.
-Take care during this process as it will be very hot!
-Use oven mitts and don’t burn yourself.
+4. As soon as the cake comes out of the oven, turn it over on the parchment paper and remove the foil.
 Use the parchment paper to roll the cake up.
 Roll the paper up in the cake and let it cool completely this way for at least one hour in the fridge.

-- Make the filling: In an electric mixer with a whisk attachment beat 1 cup of heavy whipping cream.
+5. Beat 1 cup of heavy whipping cream.
 Slowly add in powdered sugar while beating, one tablespoon at a time.
 Add the vanilla extract and beat until you get whipped cream.
-(Mmmm homemade whipped cream is my favorite!)

 Expert Tip